DarakhTech/30-day-sql/README.md

 Whether you're preparing for interviews or upskilling, this challenge will help reinforce key SQL concepts like `GROUP BY`, `HAVING`, `JOIN`, `UNION`, and `RANK`.

 ---
+I finished the questions before time as they were easy towards the end.
+I will try to do extras after this.

 ## Challenge Schedule